Cold War (1985–1991): Poland: the Catholic Church and Solidarity

+Hungary and the Pan-European Picnic

-The initially inconspicuous opening of a border gate of the Iron Curtain between Austria and Hungary in August 1989 then triggered a chain reaction, at the end of which the German Democratic Republic no longer existed and the Eastern Bloc had disintegrated.
+Events in Poland were soon followed by developments in Hungary, where reformist leaders dismantled border controls with Austria during the summer of 1989.
+An opening of a border gate once part of the Iron Curtain between Austria and Hungary triggered a chain reaction, at the end of which the German Democratic Republic no longer existed and the Eastern Bloc had disintegrated—incentivized at least in part by the absence of Soviet intervention.
 The idea for the Pan-European Picnic came from Otto von Habsburg and was intended as a test of whether the Soviet Union would react when the iron curtain was opened.
 The Pan-European Union Austria then advertised with leaflets in Hungary to make East Germans aware of the possibility of escape.
-The result of the greatest mass exodus since the building of the Berlin Wall and the non-reaction of the Eastern bloc states showed the oppressed population that their governments had lost absolute power.
-Subsequently, large numbers of East German refugees attempted to flee through Hungary and the weak reactions showed that the communist leaders lost even more power.
+The result was the greatest mass exodus since the building of the Berlin Wall and the non-reaction of the Eastern bloc states showed the oppressed population that their governments had lost absolute power.

-Also in 1989 the Communist government in Hungary started to negotiate organizing of competitive elections which took place in 1990.
-In Czechoslovakia and East Germany, mass protests unseated entrenched Communist leaders.
-The Communist regimes in Bulgaria and Romania also crumbled, in the latter case as the result of a violent uprising.
-Attitudes had changed enough that US Secretary of State James Baker suggested that the American government would not be opposed to Soviet intervention in Romania, on behalf of the opposition, to prevent bloodshed.
-The tidal wave of change culminated with the fall of the Berlin Wall in November 1989, which symbolized the collapse of European Communist governments and graphically ended the Iron Curtain divide of Europe.
+Subsequently, large numbers of East German refugees attempted to flee through Hungary and the weak reactions showed that the communist leaders lost even more power, which also contributed directly to the collapse of communist rule in East Germany.
+(Note: Also see: Thomas Roser: DDR-Massenflucht: Ein Picknick hebt die Welt aus den Angeln (German - Mass exodus of the GDR: A picnic clears the world) in: Die Presse 16 August 2018.
+More can be viewed in: „Der 19.
+August 1989 war ein Test für Gorbatschows“ (German - August 19, 1989 was a test for Gorbachev), or see: FAZ 19 August 2009.
+Miklós Németh in Interview, Austrian TV - ORF "Report", 25 June 2019.)
+By mid-1989 even Soviet officials openly joked that Eastern European states would now be allowed to proceed in their own way (like Sinatra), signaling the end of enforced ideological conformity within the bloc.
+Historian Jacques Lévesque framed these changes within a pattern he termed "negotiated revolutions," distinguishing the top-down transitions engineered in Poland and Hungary from the popular uprisings that followed in East Germany, Czechoslovakia, and Romania, which for audiences across the bloc, signaled that the Brezhnev Doctrine was truly dead.